 Malware and cryptojacking can infiltrate your system through:

-- Phishing emails with malicious attachments.
+- Phishing emails are usually attached with malware.

 How to avoid: